bryantm1123/Gifty/README.md

 This delegate pattern of object communication serves a similar function to data binding and observables in MVVM.

-As this is a fairly simple project, with limited user input, and simple navigation, I opted for MVP to acheive desired code separation, and for the simplicity of implementating the delegate communication pattern.
+As this is a fairly small project, with limited user input and navigation, I opted for MVP to acheive desired code separation, and for the simplicity of implementating the delegate communication pattern.

 ## Dependencies
 * [Cocoapods](https://cocoapods.org)